AjjMC/Void-Chains/README.md

 **THE BORDER...**

-* begins to shrink after some time.\n\n- kills players and destroys Anchors.
+* begins to shrink after some time.
+* kills players and destroys Anchors.
 * stops eventually, leaving enough space.

 # Getting Started